 As part of the structure and architecture of Wejo Studio as a portal, we included single sign-on (SSO) and two-factor authentication (2FA) for sign-in, as described in the user flow and wireframes below.
-This was the very first user flow created for Wejo Studio and informed not only the user journey for accessing the portal, but also helped to inform the basics of how the platform would be built from an engineering perspective, including the decision to develop it using the Material UI React framework.
+This was the very first user flow created for Wejo Studio and informed not only the user journey for accessing the portal, but also helped to inform the basics of how the wider platform would be built from an engineering perspective.

 User flow & wireframes: Sign in